-- Your care partner may visit once you leave the recovery area and arrive in your hospital room. - · When Enloe Health caregivers are providing education, your care partner should listen and ask questions, so he or she knows how you need to be cared for at home. - Your care partner may spend the night in your room. - Your care partner should be available during discharge time the day after surgery.
-Our tentative discharge time is between 10 a.m. and noon.
+- Your care partner should accompany you to your room after you leave the post-anesthesia area.
+The liaison nurse will inform your care partner when he or she can see you in your room. - When caregivers are providing education, your care partner should listen and ask questions, so he or she knows how you need to be cared for at home. - Your care partner should not leave once you leave the recovery area, so he or she can listen to all of the post-operative instructions.